3 Key Ways for you to Stop Talking Yourself out of Sales

 Additionally, if you are the one doing all the talking you will fail to uncover the prospects needs.
 You see, many believe they have a strong knowledge of what they can do for their prospects, but understandably only a small piece of what the prospect truly needs.

-I want to do more than simply say — LISTEN more … so let’s dive in.
+I want to do more than simply say — LISTEN more and that is what this blog is all about!

 3 Key Ways to Stop Talking Yourself out of Sales